 4. Zakopane Mountains

 About two hours south of Krakow lies one of the most beautiful areas in Poland, the Zakopane mountains.
-The town itself lies at the food of the Tatra mountains which offer extensive opportunities for climbing, hiking, and during winter, skiing.
+The town itself lies at the food of the Tatra mountain range which offer extensive opportunities for climbing, hiking and skiing.

 Its recommended to spend one night here and make it a two day trip, however it is possible to do in in one day provided you leave as early as possible.